SWAT: Spatial Structure Within and Among Tokens: Experiments

 \paragraph{SWAT is competitive with SOTA:} In \tref{tab:midsize}, we implement SWAT with multiple families of token-based models, either Transformer/Mixer/Convolutional, including DeiT \cite{touvron2021deit}, Swin \cite{liu2021swin}, Mixer \cite{tolstikhin2021mixer}, ResMLP \cite{touvron2021resmlp} and VAN \cite{guo2022van}.
 We report the performance in mid-sized (14-30M parameters) standard configurations.
 We use the same hyperparameter settings and training recipes as the corresponding original baselines.
-We observe consistent gains in SWAT family of models, with $+2.2\%$ in SWAT$_\text{Mixer}$ and $+1.2\%$ in SWAT$_\text{ResMLP}$, $+0.7\%$ in SWAT$_\text{DeiT}$, $+0.4\%$ in SWAT$_\text{Swin}$ and $+0.6\%$ in SWAT$_\text{VAN}$.
-Moreover, SWAT have minimal change in parameters and computations compared to the baseline models.
+We observe consistent gains in SWAT family of models: $+2.2\%$ in SWAT$_\text{Mixer}$ and $+1.2\%$ in SWAT$_\text{ResMLP}$, $+0.7\%$ in SWAT$_\text{DeiT}$, $+0.4\%$ in SWAT$_\text{Swin}$ and $+0.6\%$ in SWAT$_\text{VAN}$, with minimal change in parameters and computations compared to baselines.
 This further shows that SWAT can be generally-adopted to any token-based architecture with minimal effort and cost.